SamudraUduwaka/SamudraUduwaka/README.md

 - **Php based Web App for a School Management System:** Built a web application using PHP, HTML, CSS and JavaScript to manage students, teachers and academic officers in a school.
 [View Repository](https://github.com/SamudraUduwaka/SuccessInternational-Web-App.git)
 - **Php based Web App for an Online Tech store:** Built a web application using PHP, HTML, CSS and JavaScript for an Online store which can view, add to cart and can purchase through the site.
 [View Repository](https://github.com/SamudraUduwaka/NewTech-php-Web-Application.git)
+- **Php based e-commerce web application:** Built a web application using PHP, HTML, CSS and JavaScript for an e-commerce web application, which can view, add to cart and can purchase through the site.
+[View Repository](https://github.com/SamudraUduwaka/NewTech-php-Web-Application.git)
+- **Php based Web App for a Restaurant:** Built a web application using PHP, HTML, CSS and JavaScript for a restaurant.
+[View Repository](https://github.com/SamudraUduwaka/NewTech-php-Web-Application.git)

 <h4>Machine Learning</h4>